DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/JobsPriorities.rst

       JobShare = 40000
     }

-On top of that productions' administrators can specify a different "priority" to different productions.
+On top of that production administrators can specify a different "priority" to different productions.
 To reflect that, DIRAC modifies the *TaskQueues* priorities depending on the "priority" of the jobs in each *TaskQueue*.
 Each *TaskQueue* priority will be P*J being P the *TaskQueue* priority.
 J is the sum of all the "UserPriorities" of the jobs inside